BrianLusina/PythonSnips/String_Manipulation/README.md

 title_case('THE WIND IN THE WILLOWS', 'The In') # should return: 'The Wind in the Willows' title_case('the quick brown fox') # should return: 'The Quick Brown Fox'
 ```

+## Remove Duplicate

+Remove duplicate characters in a given string keeping only the first occurrences.
+For example, if the input is ‘tree traversal’
+the output will be "tre avsl".